 • Type of ad and ad placements — With the varying types of Instagram ad types, it’s not surprising that your CPC is impacted by the type of placements you choose.

-4. Always split-test your ads
+4. Split-test your ads

 It’s hard to pinpoint the perfect Instagram ad design from scratch.
 What may have worked for other SMM channels could fail on this particular platform.
-That’s why it’s best to test several ad designs simultaneously to see which one gets the most clicks.

 You could test and adjust elements like: